 9: For gamers and movie buffs

-If you want to practise safely, make sure you do not go on a screen immediately afterwards.
+If you want to practise safely, make sure you do not look at a screen immediately afterwards.

 I made the mistake of meditating before playing video games.
 I did this years ago.
 And I had an event.
 I say “Event”.
 It was similar to a seizure.
 However, after being tested at the Hamilton General Hospital, I was informed that this “event’ was not a seizure.
 The doctors were unable to make a formal diagnosis.